This guide walks you through setting up a single source of truth for your Juro contracts.

 Do you have existing data to import from an existing source? 📦

 If so, what format is that data in?
-It's possible to import data into Juro alongside the actual PDF files if it is formatted correctly.
+It's possible to import data into Juro alongside the actual PDF files if they are formatted correctly.
 You can read more about importing data here.

 Step 2️⃣ : Organise your contracts by document type 🐚